jacobtrombetta/rls_bltzr_cd/README.md

 # rls_bltzr_cd
 The goal of `rls_bltzr_cd` is to create a minimal, compiling project using [`rules_cuda`](https://github.com/bazel-contrib/rules_cuda) with the clang complier.

-As of right now, I can:
+As of right now, I was able to:
 - Compile the code on my system using clang-18 and the CUDA toolkit 12.1.
 - Recreate the nvcc compiler bug and demonstrate that clang does not exhibit the same issue.
+- Compile the code using the Blitzar Docker container.
+I needed to updated the version of clang as outlined in the [Install clang 18](#install-clang-18) section.

 ## Prerequisites
 ### System info
 I have a System76 laptop running Ubuntu 20.04 LTS Jammy.
-The default clang version for Ubuntu 20.04 is 14.
-The CUDA toolkit I tested with is 12.1.
+The default clang version for Ubuntu 20.04 is 14, so I needed to install clang 18.

 ### Install clang 18
 I used the LLVM repository script for clang since Ubuntu 20.04 only allows you to install clang versions up to clang 15 [link](https://linux.how2shout.com/how-to-install-clang-on-ubuntu-linux/).